GeminiAd/note-taker/README.md

 Welcome to Note Taker '98: we come bundled with Windows '98!

 I'm just kidding.
-I'm poking fun of the fact that the front end is basic, not mobile-responsive, and not created by me.
-This app breaks on mobile resolutions. *Every* web app I make looks good on *any* device.
+I'm poking fun of the fact that the front end is basic, not mobile-responsive, and not created by me. *Every* web app front-end I make looks good on *any* device: this app breaks on mobile resolutions.
 I can do better than having my web application break on mobile resolution, and I hold myself to a higher standard than that.

 With that being said, this is just a simple note taker application, where you can enter a note title and note text, and save it.
 You can also delete notes.
 For more specific instructions on how to use the application, see [Usage](#usage).